mspronesti/reports-eurecom/README.md

 # EURECOM reports

-This repository contains (some of) my projects' reports written during my exchange year in EURECOM in 2021-2022, as a double degree student in the Data Science track.
+This repository contains (some of) my technical reports written during my exchange year in EURECOM in 2021-2022, as a double degree student in the Data Science and Engineering track.

 ## Contents
 * [Foundations of Statistical Inference](stats)